+Section 26 of the MPRDA currently provides that the mining minister 'may' promote the beneficiation of minerals, whereas the Bill states that the minister 'must' do so.
 The Bill further obliges the minister (in consultation with relevant national departments) to 'designate any mineral or mineral product for local beneficiation'.
-Under the Bill, moreover, 'every producer of designated minerals must offer to local beneficiators a prescribed percentage of its production of minerals or mineral products in prescribed quantities, qualities and timelines at the mine gate or agreed price'.
-In addition, no producer 'may export designated minerals or mineral products' unless they have provided the prescribed percentages to local beneficiators or have obtained 'the minister's prior written approval'.
-[Section 21, Bill, amending Section 26, MPRDA]
+Under the Bill, 'every producer of designated minerals must offer to local beneficiators a prescribed percentage of its production of minerals or mineral products in prescribed quantities, qualities and timelines at the mine gate or agreed price'.
+In addition, no producer 'may export designated minerals or mineral provided the prescribed percentages to local beneficiators or have obtained 'the minister's prior written approval'.
+[Clause 21, Bill, amending Section 26, MPRDA]

-These provisions impose quantitative restrictions on exports.
+The economic reasons for these provisions are flawed and unconvincing, as further explained in due course.
+However, the key objection here is a constitutional one, stemming from the fact that these provisions clearly impose quantitative restrictions on mineral exports.
 However, such export restrictions are prohibited under international trade agreements to which South Africa is party and which are binding on it.